Africa has almost 4,000 new mpox cases in a week, but the wait for vaccines continues

 Following mpox outbreaks outside the African continent in 2022, wealthy countries quickly responded with vaccines and treatments from their stockpiles.
 However, only a few doses have reached Africa despite pleas from its governments.

-At the earliest, the first batch of vaccine doses promised to Africa will arrive on Sept.
+At the earliest, the first batch of vaccine doses promised to support the new outbreaks in Congo will arrive on Sept.
 1 after delays caused by documentation and emergency authorization issues, Kaseya said.

 "It is just a matter of now waiting on the U.S. government on the transfer of those vaccines,” Ngongo said.